 A number of colleges and universities offer online landscaping certificate programs at the undergraduate and graduate levels.
 These programs typically take six months to a year to complete.
+Most programs can be completed online, however some may require in-person testing or on-campus training.

-Online Undergraduate Certificates in Landscaping
+Undergraduate Certificates in Landscaping

 Online undergraduate certificate programs do not require that students have previous knowledge in the fields of landscaping or horticulture.
 Schools generally give students a year to complete these programs.

 Undergraduates study practical aspects of creating beautiful landscapes and learn to recognize shrubs and flowers.
 The courses may utilize videos, photographs and graphics of plants and landscapes for reference.
-Upon completion of an online undergraduate certificate in landscaping, students can open their own landscaping business, work for government agencies or find employment with residential builders.

-Online Graduate Certificates in Landscaping
+Graduate Certificates in Landscaping

 Online graduate certificate programs in landscaping are typically designed for working landscape professionals and take about a year to complete.
 Students must have previously earned a bachelor's degree, but it doesn't necessarily have to be in landscaping or horticulture for them to be accepted into an online graduate certificate program.
-Completing this online certificate can lead to careers as landscape designers or nursery managers.

 Most online landscaping certificate programs allow students to complete courses at their own pace, receiving assistance from tutors or professors as needed.
 Undergraduate programs typically cover introductory landscaping topics, while graduate programs may branch into more advanced management and business practices.
 The following topics are commonly covered in online landscaping certificate programs: